RafaelPereira94/phyta-cli/README.md

 >robinsonFoulds$robinsonFouldsLength

 Using the files specified above, we can run CLI using this command:

-> node app.js -f trees.txt -t types.txt -m metrics.txt -p newick
+> node app.js --trees trees.txt --types types.txt --metrics metrics.txt --parser newick --output /Users/RafaelPereira/Desktop

+**Supported metrics:**

+For now only Robinson–Foulds and Robinson–Foulds Length are available in the future more metrics will be added, for example: Triplet metric